The Doctor-Approved Guide to Diabetic Neuropathy Treatments

 Good foot hygiene

 When you have diabetic nerve pain, the numbness in your feet can lead to infection or worse, Dr. Messer says.
 So make sure you understand proper diabetic foot care.
 “You lose sensation, and, because of this, you are much more likely to get a wound, and we know wounds heal slowly,” she says.
 “Check your feet for cracks, fissures, and calluses.
 If you catch them early, you can fix them using special shoes or creams to prevent progression.”
+Here’s some of the best footwear for people with neuropathy.

 Is there nothing vitamin D can’t do?
 Also known as the sunshine vitamin because our bodies produce it when exposed to sunlight, vitamin D may also help improve diabetic nerve pain.
 Studies have shown that many people with diabetic nerve pain are vitamin D deficient.
 Take a look at this to figure out if you need to get vitamin D levels tested.
 In a study, researchers gave people with diabetic nerve pain and low vitamin D levels a single shot of D (600,000 IU) under the skin at the first visit, and they found that 10 weeks later, the volunteers had much less diabetic neuropathy pain.
 The benefits peak at 10 weeks and last as long as 20 weeks, the study showed.